aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 #### value
 default value of parameter
 #### type
 type of parameter.
-Current supported types includes:
+Current supported types include:
 * String
 * Number
 * Boolean
-## Dependencies
+## Dependency Configuration
 Keys in the group are used for describing component deployment dependencies.
 The dependencies could be component necessary artifacts or the other components.
 ### ARTIFACTS